 When an activity doesn’t go well, try asking reflection questions such as:

-Finally, don’t forget about academic reflections.
+Finally, don’t forget about academic reflection.
 Reflecting together for a few minutes after a lesson can also strengthen community bonds.
 Invite students to share about their experiences, successes, and challenges working with the content.
 This will lead to a greater appreciation of the various feelings and perspectives of everyone in the class who is working to learn the content.

 When we reflect together as a community, we strengthen our individual abilities to listen and understand others.
 It’s important to note that group reflections on activities or events do not have to lead to consensus, where everyone views the experience as good or fun.
 Reflecting together on shared experiences helps us all to recognize that someone’s positive experience may turn out to be a negative experience for someone else.
 When students share what they liked or disliked, enjoyed or found frustrating, they find pathways to connect with each other.
 This is an important building block for developing empathy, an essential component of a strong, positive community.